 - Salesforce Security Basics

 - Authenticate Users

-- Give Users Access to Data
+- User Authorization

-- Share Objects and Fields
+- Data Sharing Tools

 - Platform Encryption

 - Monitoring Your Organization's Security

 - Security Tips for Apex and Visualforce Development

 Salesforce is built with security to protect your data and applications.
 You can also implement your own security scheme to reflect the structure and needs of your organization.
 Protecting your data is a joint responsibility between you and Salesforce.
 The Salesforce security features enable you to empower your users to do their jobs safely and efficiently.